The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Manus

 Manus is a general-purpose AI agent, now part of Meta, that can handle complex, multi-step tasks end-to-end.
-You describe what you need (say, build a website, create a slide deck, conduct deep research, design assets, or develop an app) and Manus executes autonomously by browsing the web, writing code, and producing deliverables.
-It offers features like a browser operator, Wide Research for scaling tasks across multiple sources, and integrations with Slack and email.
-It's powerful for one-off creative and research tasks.
+You describe what you need (such as building a website, creating a slide deck, conducting deep research, designing assets, or developing an app) and Manus executes autonomously by browsing the web, writing code, and producing deliverables.
+It offers features like a persistent Cloud Computer, a browser operator, Wide Research for scaling tasks across multiple sources, and integrations with Slack and email.
+It is a powerful tool for automating one-off creative, development, and research tasks.

 Product details

-Handles a wide range of tasks end-to-end: From building websites to creating slides, designing assets, and conducting in-depth research.
+End-to-end execution: Handles everything from building websites to creating slides, designing assets, and conducting deep research.

-Browser operator feature: Lets the AI navigate and interact with the web on your behalf.
+Browser operator: Allows the AI to navigate and interact with the web autonomously on your behalf.

-Wide Research capability: Scales tasks across multiple sources simultaneously.
+Wide Research: Scales complex research tasks across multiple sources simultaneously for deeper insights.

-Available on mobile, desktop, web, and via API: Flexible access across all platforms.
+Cross-platform access: Available on mobile, desktop, web, and via API for flexible access anywhere.

 Pricing

-Team/Enterprise: Flexible plans for teams of all sizes with SSO and API access.
+Team: Custom flexible plans for businesses of all sizes requiring SSO and API access

 10.